Secularism in France: History

 The French word laïc comes from Latin lāicus, which is a loanword from the Greek lāïkós (λᾱϊκός, 'of the people'), itself from lāós (λᾱός, 'people').
-(Note: While the term was first used with this meaning in 1871 in the dispute over the removal of religious teachers and instruction from elementary schools, the word laïcisme dates to 1842.)
+(Note: While the term was first used with this meaning in 1871 in the dispute over the removal of religious teachers and instruction from primary schools, the word laïcisme dates to 1842.)
 The French suffix -ité is equivalent to the English -ity.

 Secularism is a concept rooted in the French Revolution, beginning to develop since the French Third Republic after the Republicans gained control of the state.

-While the term was originally the French equivalent of the term laity (i.e., everyone who is not clergy), this meaning changed after the Revolution, and came to denote the keeping of religion separate from the executive, judicial, and legislative branches of government.
-This includes prohibitions on having a state religion and on the government endorsing any religious position, be it a religion or atheism.
+While the term laity originally meant everyone who is not clergy, after the Revolution it came to denote separation of religion from all branches of government, prohibiting the establishment of a state religion and endorsing government neutrality with respect to religion and atheism.

-From the end of the 19th century, the word laïcité has been used in the context of a secularization process—among countries where the Catholic Church had retained its influence—to mean the freedom of public institutions (especially primary schools) from the influence of the Church.
+From the end of the 19th century, the word laïcité has been synonymous with secularization—among countries where the Catholic Church had retained its influence—meaning the freedom of public institutions (especially primary schools) from the influence of the Church.
 Today, the concept covers other religious movements as well.
 Secularism took form for the first time during the French Revolution: the abolition of the Ancien Régime in August 1789 was accompanied by the end of religious privileges and the affirmation of universal principles, including the freedom of opinion and equal rights expressed by the 1789 Declaration of Rights of Man and Citizen.
-The texts of the Declaration of Rights of Man and Citizen were incorporated into the preamble to the Constitution of October 4, 1958.
-Among them is article 10 of the declaration "No one should be worried about his opinions, even religious, provided that their manifestation does not disturb the public order established by law."
+The text of the Declaration of Rights of Man and Citizen was incorporated into the preamble to the Constitution of October 4, 1958.
+This includes article 10 of the declaration: "No one should be harassed over his opinions, even religious, provided that their manifestation does not disturb the public order established by law."